Using agency staff to cover strikes ruled unlawful

 The Department for Business and Trade said it had believed the decision to repeal the ban on agency workers covering strikes "complied with our legal obligations".

-"We will consider the judgment and next steps carefully," the spokesperson said.
+"We will consider the judgement and next steps carefully," the spokesperson said.